 Add PATH Environmental Variable in Windows

 This is a step by step guide that will help you add PATH environment variable either on the user variable or system variable.

-- Step 2.
-Scroll down on the Advanced section, then tap on Environment Variables
+Step 2.
+Tap Advanced, then click on Environment Variables

 On the window that you see, scroll down and tap on environment variable, just like as shown below;

-- Step 4.
-Go back to your Downloads Folder on File Explorer, then trace and copy the path of the file you want to edit its path
+Step 4.
+Go to Downloads then trace and copy the PATH of the file

 You need to go to your downloads folder, then locate and open the folder you just downloaded, for our case, (Flutter), open the subfolder where your file is, for our case bin.
-Once there, copy the path, then paste it on the PATH user variable, just like as shown in the images below;
+Once there, copy the path(ensure to copy the correct PATH), then paste it on the PATH user variable, just like as shown in the images below;

 *downloads section, locate Flutter;